Ada-Developers-Academy/ada-react-curriculum/03-react-week-2/useEffect.md

 ### Updating

-Alternatively, we can use the useEffect hook to watch for props or state variables and when they change we can use the `useEffect` hook to run a function when those variables change.
+When props or state changes the component is re-rendered on the screen.
+We can also use the useEffect hook to watch for props or state variables and when they change we can use the `useEffect` hook to run a function when those variables change.

 So if we wanted to run a function when our `students` state variable changes we could do the following: